chanzuckerberg/cellxgene-census/README.md

 ### Documentation

-The Cellxgene Census [doc-site](https://chanzuckerberg.github.io/cellxgene-census/index.html) (*under development*), contains the reference documentation, data description, and tutorials.
+The CELLxGENE Census [doc-site](https://chanzuckerberg.github.io/cellxgene-census/index.html) (*under development*), contains the reference documentation, data description, and tutorials.

 Reference documentation can also be accessed directly from Python or R.